RadoslavNikolov23/Work-Chronicle/README.md

 You can fine-tune your schedule in the Edit Page:

 - 🛠️ Modify existing shifts
-- 🔄 Compensate missed shifts
+- 🔄 Compensate given shifts
 - 🔁 Change a shift's type (Day, Night, or Rest Day)
 - 📅 Mark shifts as **Sick Leave** or **Vacation Leave**